basho/basho_docs/content/riak/kv/2.0.7/configuring/search.md

 ## Enabling Riak Search

-Riak Search is not enabled by default, so you must enable it in every node's [configuration file][config reference] as follows:
+Riak search is not enabled by default, so you must enable it in every node's [configuration file][config reference] as follows:

 ```riak.conf